idearibosome/srzoo/README.md

 ### Employing other image processing models

-Since SRZoo is developed to deal with models considering images as both inputs and outputs, our repository can be used to employ such algorithms with only a few modifications.
+Since SRZoo is developed to deal with models considering images as both inputs and outputs, our repository can be used to employ the other image processing algorithms with only a few modifications.
 As a proof-of-concept, we provide a pre-trained [deep learning-based image compression model](https://github.com/fab-jul/imgcomp-cvpr) in SRZoo.

 | Name | Config | Model | Source |